 The importance of PPC doesn’t end there.
 In fact, the list goes on and on.

-What I want you to understand is that you can get traffic from Google and other online media by paying too, and this traffic works best when it comes to driving conversions.
+I want you to understand that you can get traffic from Google and other online media by paying too, and this traffic works best when it comes to driving conversions.

-In subsequent posts, I’ll be expatiating on PPC and I’ll also give some tips which can help improve quality score and get quality results from PPC.
+In subsequent posts, I’ll be expatiating on PPC and I’ll also give some tips which can help improve quality scores and get quality results from PPC.